 View and Edit Territories for Route Planning

-Your Route4Me Address Book Map is a centralized database where you and your team members can create and manage territories with customers’ locations, depots, commercial facilities, warehouses, as well as any other relevant prospects and real-world locations.
-Moreover, all that data can be used for planning and optimizing routes.
+Your Route4Me Address Book Map is a centralized database where you and your team of field employees can create and manage territories with customers’ locations, depots, commercial facilities, warehouses, as well as any other relevant prospects and real-world locations.
+Moreover, all that data gathered during territory mapping can be used for planning and optimizing routes.

 The Address Book Map also allows you to add more addresses into existing territories right from the map and provides flexible tools for viewing, comparing, re-sizing, and modifying your territories in one place.